-Thankfully, a group of parents have stepped up to the plate with a solution: if we can’t send our kids into the great outdoors this summer, why not replicate the experience in our own backyards and local parks?
+Thankfully, a group of parents stepped up to the plate with a solution: if we can’t send our kids into the great outdoors this summer, why not replicate the experience in our own backyards and local parks?

-Recently, the Backyard Camp editorial team caught up with Elfassy to learn a little more about her background, role in Backyard Camp, and what makes the camp a fun, successful program for both kids and parents.
+Recently, the Backyard Camp editorial team caught up with Erin to learn a little more about her background, role in Backyard Camp, and what makes the camp a fun, successful program for both kids and parents.